2020 Marshall Thundering Herd football team

 The 2020 Marshall Thundering Herd football team represented Marshall University in the 2020 NCAA Division I FBS football season.
 The Thundering Herd played their home games at Joan C. Edwards Stadium in Huntington, West Virginia, and competed in the East Division of Conference USA (CUSA).
 They were led by eleventh-year head coach Doc Holliday.

-The game against Middle Tennessee marked the 50th anniversary of the crash of Southern Airways Flight 932, which took place on November 14, 1970, and killed 75 people.
+The game against Middle Tennessee marked the 50th anniversary of the crash of Southern Airways Flight 932, which took place on November 14, 1970, and killed 75 people, 70 of whom were connected to the Marshall football program.

-Previous season

-The Thundering Herd finished the 2019 regular season 8–5, 6–2 in CUSA which they tied for second in the East Division with Western Kentucky.
-The team was invited to play in the Gasparilla Bowl against UCF, where the Thundering Herd took their fifth loss of the season.